gabrielmcg/Docker-docs/ops/README.md

 <hr /><div class="note note"><span class="notetitle"><b>Note:</b></span> The <code class="ph codeph">vmware_guest</code> module used by the playbooks will generate a new SID.</div><hr />

-<p class="p">Turn the VM into a template by right-clicking on your VM and selecting <code class="ph codeph">Template -&lt; Convert to Template</code>.
+<p class="p">Turn the VM into a template by right-clicking on your VM and selecting <code class="ph codeph">Template -&gt; Convert to Template</code>.
 This will create a new template visible under VM Templates in Folders, ready for future use.
 </p>